SaloniJhalani/Bank-Customer-Churn-Prediction/README.md

 ## Website Link

-A web-based demonstration of this project can be accessed from [Project Website Link](https://bank-customer-churn-prediction.streamlit.app)
+A web-based demonstration of this project can be accessed [here](https://bank-customer-churn-prediction.streamlit.app)

 ## Implementation Details